realworldocaml/book/other-notes/02-intro.md

 val divide : int -> int -> int option = <fun>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here, `Some` and `None` are explicit tags that determine whether or
+Here, `Some` and `None` are explicit tags that are used to construct
-not there is a meaningful return value for `divide`.

-So far, we've only shown how to construct an option, not how to get a
-value out of an option.
-As was the case with tuples, we can do this
+an optional value.
+To get a value out of an option, we use pattern
-with pattern matching, but the pattern matching is going to need to be
-a little more sophisticated.

-As an example, consider the following simple function for printing a
+matching, as we did with tuples.
+Consider the following simple
+function for printing a log entry given an optional time and a
-log entry given an option time and a message.
-If no time is provided,
+message.
+If no time is provided (_i.e._, if the time is `None`), the
-the current time is computed.
+current time is computed and used in its place.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let print_log_entry maybe_time message =